lah7/Ambiant-MATE-Colours/README.md

     sudo add-apt-repository ppa:lah7/ubuntu-mate-colours

-In order for the theme to appear in snapped applications, you will need to install the snap version, and then attach it to each snapped application, for example, Firefox:

-    sudo snap install ubuntu-mate-colours
-    sudo snap connect firefox:gtk-3-themes ubuntu-mate-colours:gtk-3-themes

-Note that the snap only provides compatibility for snapped applications.
-It cannot be selected as the theme in MATE's **Appearance** settings.
-Please use the Debian packages instead.

 Packages are made for the following pre-defined colours:

 | Aqua                  | Blue                  | Brown                  | Orange                  | Pink                  | Purple                  | Red                  | Teal                  | Yellow                  |